afox226293/cleaning_data_project/README.md

 The file ```run_analysis.R``` does not assume that the files required are already stored locally, if they are not they will be downloaded to a temporary file and extracted to your working directory.

 ## The output
 The output dataset from ```run_analysis.R``` contains 180 observations and 68 variables.
 There are six observations per subject, one for each activity.
-Variables one and two ('subject' and 'activitydescription' respectivly) are for the person observed and each of the six activities they undertook.
+Variables one and two ('subject' and 'activitydescription' respectively) are for the person observed and each of the six activities they undertook.
 Each variable name summarises the data that it represents.
 The summary data provided in the ```tidyoutput.txt``` includes summary averages for all the variables concerned with either the mean or standard deviation in the original data.
-All averages are calculated using the function ```mean()``` and are not rounded.
+All averages are calculated using the function ```mean()```.
 Data has been summarised to show the average value for each variable per subject/activity.

 ## Additional information
-I would recommend using the code `View(read.table("tidyoutput.txt", header = TRUE))` to view the contents of ```tidyoutput.txt```
+I would recommend using the code `read.table("tidyoutput.txt", header = TRUE)` to extract the contents of ```tidyoutput.txt```
 Further details on the output of the script can be found in codebook.md.